 As the iPad grows in popularity, so does the need for people to edit videos on it.
 Tools and devices have the same importance if you want to make a good video .
 As you probably know, of all the iPads, the one best suited for video editing is the iPad Pro.
-But do you know what the best video editing app for an iPad is?
+The question is, what is the best video editor for iPad?

-While many of the powerful video editors we know, such as Final Cut Pro, don't support iOS, we do have some iPad-friendly editors to choose from.
-Here in this post, we'll show you 5 of the best iPad video editors you can use.
-Let's take a look.
+Many of the powerful video editors we know, such as Final Cut Pro, don't support iOS, but we do have some iPad-friendly editors to choose from.
+The following is a list of the top 8 iPad video editing apps.
+Choose one of the best iPad video editors and let it help you out.

 You May Also Like: Best 6 Free YouTube Video Editors on PC/Mac